 Maybe you don’t need to take these quizzes.
 Maybe you have gotten a dose of reality and you’ve gotten honest with yourself.
 You don’t like the conclusion you’ve come to, but it’s an honest one – you are an alcoholic.
 If this is where you’re at, congratulations.
 You have taken the first step to getting yourself right and you are now moving toward a place of health and wellness.
 Good for you!

 I Admit It, I am An Alcoholic… Now What?

 We want to be completely honest with you – overcoming alcoholism isn’t easy.
 But it’s worth it.
 Living life drunk with all it it’s horrifying consequences isn’t easy either.
 If you were enjoying your life and having a jolly old time boozing it up, you wouldn’t be here with us taking all these alcoholism tests, right?

 Now that you have made the assessment that you are, in fact, an alcoholic, we recommend that you get help right away.
 Alcoholism is a life-threatening disease that requires medical attention.
-Through a medical detoxification and rehabilitation, you can build a solid foundation for recovery.
+Through a medical detoxification, rehabilitation, and alcohol counseling you can build a solid foundation for recovery.
 Talk to your doctor or an addiction expert about your options for getting sober.
 Quitting alcohol is not something you should try and do on your own.

 After detox and rehab, we recommend that you go to an Alcoholics Anonymous meeting near you and find out what this amazing 12-Step fellowship is all about.
 At A.A., you can meet other people who are like you and learn more about the disease of alcoholism.
 You can get resources and find out how you can stay sober one day at a time.
 Connecting with people in A.A. will make sobriety fun and worthwhile.